Dr. William Ting, Board-Certified Dermatologist

 I have ethnic skin, what are my laser options for acne scar revision and acne pigment reduction without downtime?

-Spectra Laser and Cutera GenesisPlus are next generation Nd:Yag lasers that has been clinically proven to reduce acne inflammation (thereby minimizing the need for oral medication), shrink pore sizes, and achieve scar revision by stimulating collagen remodeling without any associated down time.
-Both lasers are safe, effective and without downtime for both fair-skin and ethnic skin individuals without any season restriction.
-Dr. Ting is the first dermatologist in the San Francisco Bay Area and Northern California to offer these revolutionary laser treatments for acne and acne scarring for all skin types.
+We are proud to offer 5 state of the art technologies including Picosure Laser, Ultherapy 1.5mm transducer, GenesisPlus Laser, Clear and Brilliant Laser and Spectra Laser that have strong clinical track records to reduce acne scarring, shrink pore sizes by stimulating collagen remodeling without any associated down time.
+These lasers are safe, effective and without downtime for both fair-skin and ethnic skin individuals without any season restriction.
+Dr. Ting and the team offer the most advanced and comprehensive technologies in San Francisco Bay Area and entire Northern California for acne scar reduction for all skin types.

 I have fair skin, what is my laser option for reduction of red acne scar and scar revision without downtime?